Robotics Software Engineer Nanodegree Program Syllabus: Term One, in Depth

-As announced at Udacity’s Intersect 2017 Conference, applications are now open for our groundbreaking new Robotics Nanodegree program.
+As announced at Udacity’s Intersect 2017 Conference, applications are now open for our groundbreaking new Robotics Software Engineer Nanodegree program.
 We are so excited to offer a program that instills fundamental robotics knowledge, and simultaneously teaches students the most cutting-edge techniques that are impacting myriad industries, and engendering positive change at a global level.

 Our Approach: Practical and Industry-Aligned